puzzle/openshift-update-training/content/en/docs/01/_index.md

 ---
 title: "1.
-First steps"
+Web console"
 weight: 1
 sectionnumber: 1
 ---

-In this lab, we will familiarize ourselves with the web console.
+In this lab, we will familiarize ourselves with OpenShift 4's new web console.

 {{% alert title="Warning" color="secondary" %}}
 Please make sure you completed [the setup](../../setup/) before you continue with this lab.